 If you’re going through dark times, try to remind yourself that it will pass.
 No matter how hopeless everything seems right now, things are always and forever changing.
 Don’t be afraid to accept help.

-No one asks you to be ready to conquer the world tomorrow (or finish that degree, or run that half marathon, or stay in the high-pressure job), all you have to do right now is to be gentle with yourself.
+Even though you might be used to putting this kind of pressure on yourself, do don’t have to be ready to conquer the world tomorrow (or finish that degree, or run that half marathon, or stay in the high-pressure job), all you have to do right now is to be gentle with yourself.